Bishow-Thapa/Bishow-Thapa/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Personal Projects
 - 🌱 I’m currently learning ...
-Spring Boot
+React
 - 👯 I’m looking to collaborate on ...
-Java Projects
+React Projects
 - 🤔 I’m looking for help with ...
-Machine Learning
+React
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/BishowThapa12) [LinkedIn](https://www.linkedin.com/in/bishowthapa/)
 - 😄 Pronouns: ...
 He/Him